 An interesting bonus is the Device Control which allows you to define what will happen when different device types are connected to your system, including external storage, scanner/printer, Bluetooth device, and so on.
 Another extra is the ESET SysInspector, which takes a snapshot of your system and informs you about active processes, network connections, Registry entries, and other items.
 However, both these tools might be a bit overwhelming for a beginner.

 Some settings are a bit unclear, such as the System Cleaner which makes vague statements and the user can’t be sure what it is that the program is actually describing or suggesting they do, or even why.

-The price of a one-year single-device licence is priced at $40, while a three-year five-device licence entails a serious discount - costing $160 for the first three years, after which it renews at $240.
+The price of a one-year single-device license is priced at $40, while a three-year five-device license entails a serious discount - costing $160 for the first three years, after which it renews at $240.